LeaPhant/pagkibot/README.md

 To update the bot, run `npm run update` in the bot folder.

+**Warning**: Currently this will delete all files in the bot folder, so store your custom avatar somewhere else if you don't want it to be deleted.
+The configuration file is backed up of course.

 ## Commands

 You can find a list of commands [here](https://github.com/LeaPhant/pagkibot/wiki/4.-Commands).